BU-Spark/ds-councilor-mejia-analyzing-311/spring23-team-4/README.md

 To run our code on your local device, for python notebooks, install VSCode or use google colab to see our results.
 For SQL queries, download SQLite on https://sqlite.org/index.html and import the corresponding database in our data folder.

+## Base Analysis Questions
+1. Establish social vulnerability status of the location for each 311 requests
+2. What service requests are most common for the city overall and by census tract
+3. What is the pattern of demographics and service requests: looking at census block groups and social vulnerability index
+4. Is the rate of closure for different types of service requests the same across different census tract?

+## Extension Analysis Questions
+1. Have the types of requests changed over the years for areas with high social vulnerability people?
+2. How are the requests being reported?
+3. Do areas with more older adults respond well to the new City Worker App?

 ## Contact
 Kyran Chen, Class of 2023, kyc0510@bu.edu